THE HISTORY OF PUL

 In addition, prominent members of the board of directors who continuously provided major contributions included: Jadwiga Bogucka, Helena Rzepczyńska, Józef Koćmierowski, Prof. Dr. K. Cieśla, W. Gawrysiak, A. Machowski, Bonifacy Obst, Teresa Cymbalska, Matylda Żurowska-Hudak, Zofia Sirant, Teresa Król, and Stella Krasowska-Wiser.

 Between 1949 and 1978, out of 246 lectures delivered, 29 were on Polish history, 59 on literature and art, 35 on various aspects of science, 39 on contemporary developments in Poland, and 19 on topics related to Polonia.
-PUL celebrated its 35th Anniversary in 1954, its 50th in 1968, and its 60th in 1978 with jubilee banquets and by issuing commemorative brochures, "Pamiętniki" (diary), with recollections and commentaries on PUL's history and its role in the Philadelphia Polish community by past and current leaders.
+PUL celebrated its 35th Anniversary in 1954, its 50th in 1968, and its 60th in 1978 with jubilee banquets and by issuing commemorative brochures, "Pamiętniki" (diaries), with recollections and commentaries on PUL's history and its role in the Philadelphia Polish community by past and current leaders.

-Distinguished Speakers
+Notable Speakers

 PUL had the honor of hosting many eminent figures for landmark lectures.
 In 1951, the organization hosted General Tadeusz Bór-Komorowski, the former commander of the Home Army (Armia Krajowa) during the 1944 Warsaw Uprising.
 After the war, General Bór-Komorowski moved to London, where he played an active role in Polish émigré circles and served as Prime Minister of the Polish government-in-exile from 1947 to 1949.
 He delivered a powerful lecture on the uprising and post-war Poland, after which he was awarded an honorary membership in PUL.